ProxyLoader/ObfsucatorJS/README.md

 # ObfsucatorJS
-Obfuscator using nodejs javascript-obfsucator with multi files and all the encrypted files will put in a zip or rar archive
+Obfuscates JavaScript files and stores encrypted versions in a compressed archive.